Efficient Offline Reinforcement Learning: First Imitate, then Improve: Experiments on D4RL MuJoCo

 \subsection{Implementation Details}

-We begin our investigation into the benefits of pre-training off-policy RL algorithms by considering the D4RL MuJoCo benchmark \citep{fu_d4rl_2021}.
-We utilize the standard HalfCheetah, Hopper and Walker2d environments and the medium dataset (a suboptimal policy with approximately $1/3$ of the performance of the expert) of 1M transitions, since this provides a meaningful behavior policy to learn from at initialization, with room for improvement with off-policy reinforcement learning.
-We also consider the medium-replay and full-replay datasets with an identical approach in Appendix \ref{app:MRmujoco}.
+To experimentally validate the hypothesized benefits of pre-training off-policy RL algorithms, we consider the standard D4RL MuJoCo benchmark \citep{fu_d4rl_2021}.
+We use the standard HalfCheetah, Hopper and Walker2d environments and the \textit{medium} dataset (a suboptimal policy with approximately $1/3$ of the performance of the expert) of 1M transitions, since this provides a meaningful behavior policy to learn from at initialization, with room for improvement with off-policy reinforcement learning.
+We also investigate the effect of pre-training on the \textit{medium-replay} and \textit{full-replay} datasets in Appendix~\ref{app:MRmujoco}, which also serve as sub-optimal but non-random behavior datasets.

 For our implementations we utilize the Clean Offline Reinforcement Learning codebase (CORL) \citep{tarasov2022corl}, that provides algorithm implementations benchmarked to match published performance measures.
-During our investigation into improving the efficiency of off-policy reinforcement learning algorithms, we found that introducing LayerNorm \citep{ba_layer_2016} into both the actor and critic networks significantly improved training efficiency and stability, independently verifying the findings of \citet{ball_efficient_2023}, as demonstrated in Figure~\ref{fig:MuJoCo}.
-Therefore for all results demonstrated in this paper, we use the benchmarked implementations and default hyperparameters found in the CORL codebase, with the new addition of a LayerNorm after every linear layer except the final one for each network.
+During our experiments, we found that introducing LayerNorm \citep{ba_layer_2016} into both the actor and critic networks significantly improved training efficiency and stability, verifying the findings of \citet{ball_efficient_2023}.
+Therefore, for all results demonstrated in this paper, we use the benchmarked implementations from the CORL codebase, with the new addition of a LayerNorm after every linear layer except the final one for each network.
 We investigate the effect of LayerNorm in more detail in Appendix \ref{app:LN}.

 We use TD3+BC \citep{fujimoto_minimalist_2021} as a `hard' off-policy algorithm, and EDAC \citep{an_uncertainty-based_2021} as a `soft' entropy-regularized algorithm to apply after pre-training.
 For EDAC, we include the auxiliary ensemble diversification loss as value regularization during pre-training, to prevent the collapse of the ensemble.
 We pre-train until convergence in each case, which can be determined by monitoring the convex supervised loss functions.
-We find this corresponds to just 10-50k updates and is a small proportion of the total updates required for offline RL convergence.
+Crucially, this corresponds to just 10-50k updates and is a small proportion of the total updates required for offline RL convergence.
 The online performance as a function of offline updates, including pre-training, is demonstrated below in Figure~\ref{fig:MuJoCo}.